FusionAuth/fusionauth-site/site/_posts/2020-11-04-hotspot-authentication-with-fusionauth.md

 The script accepts the redirect request from FusionAuth.
 It must always be active in the background.
 If the script isn't running, nothing will happen after the user authenticates.

 The script exchanges the `code` handed to it after a successful authentication for a token.
 If this exchange succeeds, it is a valid login and the script proceeds to create the rules on the firewall via `iptables` commands.
-These commands to open up internet access to the device from which the request originated:
+Use these commands to open up internet access to the device from which the request originated:

 ```python
 # ...